jxtngx/vision-lab/README.md

 - [Supabase](https://supabase.com) + [Postgres](https://supabase.com/docs/guides/database/overview) + [Prisma](https://supabase.com/docs/guides/integrations/prisma): database, storage, and user auth management
 - [TurboRepo](https://turbo.build) + [NextJS](https://nextjs.org) + [React](https://reactjs.org): front end
-- [Vercel](https://vercel.com): deploying the front end, monitoring and analytics
+- [Vercel](https://vercel.com): hosting the front end, and monitoring and analytics

 ## Notes

+_As of 22 February 2023:_ this project will reduce vendor examples in favor of a more efficient end-to-end flow that focuses on concepts and methodologies instead of multiple examples for the same task.

 Changes can be tracked on [enhancement/clean-example](https://github.com/JustinGoheen/lightning-pod-example/tree/enhancement/clean-example) until that branch is merged.